 Active | June 01 2017

 Surfrider Foundation chapters across the country are fighting to stop the exploration, development, and production of oil and gas in state and federal waters.
 The Trump administration announced plans to expand offshore oil drilling off U.S. coastlines.
 The Department of Interior has launched a public process to consider new lease sales in the Atlantic, Pacific, Eastern Gulf of Mexico, and Arctic Ocean as part of a revised 5-year offshore drilling program.
-Accordingly, Surfrider's priorities include: 1) Preventing new offshore drilling in the 2019 - 2024 offshore drilling program; 2) Opposing federal legislation that would expand offshore drilling into new areas; 3) Opposing proposed seismic exploration for oil and gas resources; 4) Supporting state and federal moratoria on offshore oil and gas development.
+Accordingly, Surfrider's priorities include: 1) Preventing new offshore drilling in the 2019 - 2024 offshore drilling program; 2) Supporting federal legislation to permanently prohibit new offshore drilling; 3) Opposing proposed seismic exploration for oil and gas resources; 4) Supporting state and federal moratoria on offshore oil and gas development.
 (Photo Credit: Angie Gustavson: Volusia-Flagler Chapter)

 For decades our coasts were protected from offshore oil drilling.
 Unfortunately, circumstances changed in 2008 when President Bush lifted a White House moratorium on offshore drilling.
 Congress later followed suit by allowing a federal ban on drilling to expire.
 Now, decision makers at the state and federal levels are examining ways to capitalize on the lifted moratoria and erect new platforms along our coastlines.
 In 2016, Surfrider Foundation and our partners successfully stopped the federal government's plans for offshore drilling and related seismic blasting off the Atlantic coast (read more), but the threat continues under a new administration and congress.